 Break the connection between eating and smoking.

 Many people like to smoke when they finish a meal.
 Here are some ways to break the connection:

 - Get up from the table as soon as you are done eating.

 - Brush your teeth and think about the fresh, clean feeling in your mouth.

 - Try going for a walk after meals.

 Manage stress by creating peaceful times in your daily schedule.
 Try relaxation methods like deep breathing or lighting candles.

-Don’t give up!
-It takes time to overcome addiction.
-Check out these tips on staying smoke free.
+Remember, it takes time to overcome addiction.
+Check out these tips on staying smokefree.

 Learn from the past.